SkQ

 secretory activity of the digestive organs), the secretory

-system (reduction of basic renal function), the cardiovascular
+system (reduction of basic renal function), the

-system (reduction of contractile capacity of the myocardium,
+cardiovascular system (reduction of contractile capacity of

-activity).
-Also, visual acuity and accommodative power of the
+of heart rhythmic activity).
+Also, visual acuity and

-eye are reduced, degenerative changes in the retina and cornea
+changes in the retina and cornea are accelerated.
+There are

-are accelerated.
-There are a slowdown and decrease in protein
+a slowdown and decrease in protein biosynthesis, increased

-biosynthesis, increased fat content in various tissues and
+fat content in various tissues and blood, change in lipid

-blood, change in lipid fractions ratio, increase in the
+fractions ratio, increase in the frequency of lower

-supply to the organism.
+organism.
 Degenerative processes in the skeleton

 (osteoporosis) are accelerated.